mhewedy/go-gistlog/README.md

 	return "<PUT VALID GITHUB TOKEN HERE>"
 })

-fmt.Println("Inserting data into a new/existing file in the specified gist id") err := log.Insert("aNewFileInTheGist", []string{"val1", "val3"})
+//Inserting data into a new/existing file in the specified gist id err := log.Insert("aNewFileInTheGist", []string{
+	"val1",
+	"val2",
+	"val3",
+})
 fmt.Println(err)

-fmt.Println("Inserting data asynchronously into a new/existing file in the specified gist id, " +
+// Inserting data asynchronously into a new/existing file in the specified gist id,
-	"in such case errors are ignored") log.InsertAsync("yetAnotherNewFile", []string{"val1", "val3"})
+//	in such case errors are ignored log.InsertAsync("yetAnotherNewFile", []string{
+	"val1",
+	"val2",
+	"val3",
+})

-fmt.Println("Read data from gist by file name") fmt.Println(log.Read("aNewFileInTheGist"))
+// Read data from gist by filename, return a slice of slices fmt.Println(log.Read("aNewFileInTheGist"))

-time.Sleep(30 * time.Second) // wait for the async to be written
 ```